Peek Inside Jamie Dornan's New LA House

-Just as Rob Kardashian's fleeing Los Angeles, Jamie Dornan's moving there all the way from Gloucestershire.
+Just as Rob Kardashian's fleeing Los Angeles, Jamie Dornan's moving there all the way from Gloucestershire, England.

 It's also got huge glass windows that must make residents feel like they're amid nature.
 The flora blend seamlessly with the funky modern furniture and art.
 Inside, the stone walls and abundant plants add to the peaceful, natural feel.